ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 ## Typing external data structures

-In order to type external data we could use the GraphQL SDL like the above or the fluent type API.
-For the next example we will use the fluent API to type the data.
+We could use the GraphQL SDL like the above or the fluent type API to type external data.
+We chose the fluent API to type the data for the following example.

 Open the example project for this part.